MattechLab/monalisa/_sources/2-1_reconstruction_calls.rst.txt

 For image (not k-space) motion compensation are

-    - ``Tu``        : the deformation (sparse) matrix used for forward deformation in our motion compensated reconstructions. *Of class `bmSparseMat`, heavy.*
+    - ``Tu``        : the deformation (sparse) matrix used for forward deformation in our motion compensated reconstructions. **Of class `bmSparseMat`, heavy.**
-    - ``Tut``       : the transposed matrix of ``Tut`` for backward deformation. *Of class `bmSparseMat`, heavy.*
+    - ``Tut``       : the transposed matrix of ``Tut`` for backward deformation. **Of class `bmSparseMat`, heavy.**

 Note that matrix ``Tut`` do not perform an inverse deformation.
 It realizes the transposed opperation of the forward deformation.

 For the the sake of completness and understanding of gridding, the construction of following sparase matrix is also implemented:

-    - ``Tn``: The gridding (sparse) matrix that attempts to realize an "inverse" operation performed by ``Tu``. *Of class `bmSparseMat`, heavy.* The inverse of ``Tu`` may or may  not exist.
+    - ``Tn``: The gridding (sparse) matrix that attempts to realize an "inverse" operation performed by ``Tu``. **Of class `bmSparseMat`, heavy.** The inverse of ``Tu`` may or may  not exist.
 In any case, ``Tn`` is constructed so that the composition ``Tn Tu`` is as close as possible to the identity.

-In order to monitor what is happening during a reconstruction (typically if this is taking lany hours) or just to have a track recoord of process after reconstruction, the following class has been implemented:
+In order to monitor what is happening during a reconstruction (typically if this is taking lany hours) or just to have a track recoord of process after the reconstruction is finished, the following class has been implemented:

-    - ``witnessInfo``: Monitoring object to give as input argument to any iterative reconstruction function. *Of the classe `bmWitnessInfo`, Leight.* It serves to store some monitoring information about the execution of the reconstruction process, in partocular some information about convergence and some 2D images at each iteration.
+    - ``witnessInfo``: Monitoring object to give as input argument to any iterative reconstruction function. **Of the classe `bmWitnessInfo`, Leight.** It serves to store some monitoring information about the execution of the reconstruction process, in partocular some information about convergence and some 2D images at each iteration.

 .. note::